 “I don’t know why we all hang on to something we know we’re better off letting go of.
 It’s like we’re scared to lose what we don’t really have.
 Some of us say we’d rather have something than absolutely nothing, but the truth is, to have it halfway is harder than not having it at all.”– Meredith Grey, Grey’s Anatomy

 They obviously aren’t as emotionally involved in the relationship as you are.
 They don’t invest their emotions.
 They avoid all sorts of confrontations because they prefer to stay guarded.
 You feel defeated knowing with a cold certainty that there’s nothing you could to make them change their mind and open up a little.
 You tried, with everything you’ve got.
 But your energy is draining and you need it for far more important things.
 As hard as it is, leaving is the only way to go.
 You refuse to stay in a place where you’re not welcomed anymore.
 Not every person we fall in love with is right for us.

 They say when you’re in love, you eventually fall out of love.
-But that wasn’t case with them, because you still love them but the way you do is different.
-You love them from a distance, as a memory.
-You still care about how they’re doing, but you’re just not involved with them anymore.
+But that wasn’t case with him, because you still love him but the way you do is different.
+You love him from a distance, as a memory.
+You still care about how he is doing, but you’re just not involved with him anymore.